On this page

 Shutdown Jump to heading

-The application is kept alive until no new incoming requests are received, or responses (or response body bytes) are sent for a period of time.
+The application remains alive until no new incoming requests are received or responses (including response body bytes) are sent for a period of time.
 The exact timeout is between 5 seconds and 10 minutes.
-WebSocket connections that are actively transmitting data (including ping/pong frames) cause the application to be kept alive too.
+WebSocket connections that actively transmit data (including ping/pong frames) also keep the application alive.

 Eviction Jump to heading

-• The underlying server that is executing the instance is too resource constrained to continue running this application instance.
+- The underlying server executing the instance is too resource constrained to continue running this application instance.

-When the system decides to evict an application like this, it will attempt to divert traffic away from the instance that is being evicted as early as possible.
-Sometimes this means that a request will be held to wait for a new instance to boot up even though an existing instance is already running.
+When the system decides to evict an application, it attempts to divert traffic away from the instance being evicted as early as possible.
+Sometimes this means that a request will wait for a new instance to boot up even though an existing instance is already running.

-When an application only serves requests that finish quickly, they usually do not even notice evictions.
-For applications that serve long-running requests or WebSockets, evictions can be more noticeable because it is possible that the application needs to be evicted while still processing a request.
-The system will try to avoid scenarios like this, but it is not always possible.
+When an application only serves requests that finish quickly, evictions are usually unnoticeable.
+For applications that serve long-running requests or WebSockets, evictions can be more noticeable because the application may need to be evicted while still processing a request.
+The system will try to avoid these scenarios, but it is not always possible.

 Cold starts Jump to heading

-Because applications are not always running, they may need to be started when a request is received.
+Because applications are not always running, they may need to start when a request is received.
 This is called a cold start.
-Cold starts in Deno Deploy EA are highly optimized and complete within 100 milliseconds for hello world applications, and within a couple hundred milliseconds for larger applications.
+Cold starts in Deno Deploy EA are highly optimized and complete within 100 milliseconds for hello world applications, and within a few hundred milliseconds for larger applications.

 Deno DeployEA uses multiple optimizations to enable fast cold starts:

-• Sandboxes and the Deno runtime are pre-provisioned to ensure that they do not have to be provisioned from scratch when starting an application.
+Sandboxes and the Deno runtime are pre-provisioned to ensure they don't need to be created from scratch when starting an application.

-• Applications are started immediately when the client sends the first TCP packet to establish a TLS connection.
-For fast starting applications, and depending on the network round trip latency to the user, this can mean that the application is already started before the client has even sent the HTTP request.
+Applications start immediately when the client sends the first TCP packet to establish a TLS connection.
+For fast-starting applications, depending on the network round trip latency, the application may already be running before the client sends the HTTP request.

-• File system access is optimized for files that are used frequently during startup.
-Deno DeployEA analyzes file access patterns during the warmup phase of the build step and optimizes the file system to make these accesses faster.
+File system access is optimized for frequently used startup files.
+Deno DeployEA analyzes file access patterns during the build step's warmup phase and optimizes the file system for faster access.

-2. Load infrequently accessed code and dependencies lazily using dynamic import().
+Load infrequently accessed code and dependencies lazily using dynamic

-If you feel that your application is slow to start, please contact Deno support and we will help you investigate the issue.
+If your application starts slowly, please contact Deno support for help investigating the issue.